PTA Resources

 Step 4: Submit volunteer names for approval

-Create a Google spreadsheet clearly labeled with what event it is for.
-Put names in alphabetical order and only include names that have not been confirmed on the master list.
+• Create a Google spreadsheet clearly labeled with what the event it is for.
+List names in alphabetical order and only include names that have not been confirmed on the master list.
 Email to melissa.labadie@royaloakschools.org

-After you receive confirmation send the Volunteer Coordinator the list of names so they can transfer them to the master list.
+• After you receive confirmation from the district, send the Volunteer Coordinator the approved list of names so they can transfer them to the master list.

 Need access to the PTA Shared Google Drive?